 Jacket – another item that is custom through my cycling club kit orders but are available on the BioRacer website also.
-I was recently gifted an updated version of a BioRacer jacket that costs £150 and can be found here.
+I was recently gifted an updated version of a BioRacer jacket that costs £165 but is currently in the sale at £85 and can be found here .
 These jackets are fine during winter months with just a base layer underneath.
 They also have some reflective parts which are a really nice touch.

 Hi-vis – I am a firm believer in staying safe and staying seen.
 I was recently gifted a jacket from Pro Viz who are known for their super reflective fabrics.
 When the light shines on the material it literally lights up.
-The jacket I have is £85 and can be found here.
-I also have a bag cover in this too, which is £30 and can be found here.
+The jacket I have is £89.99 and can be found here.
+I also have a bag cover in this too, which is £29.99 and can be found here.
 For commuting especially these are brilliant as an extra safety measure so I am visible on the road and cycle paths.
-If you use code BBFGF2015 you can make any purchases from their website and get a 15% discount.
+If you use code BBSHINE you can make any purchases from their website and get a 20% discount.

 Lights – it is surprising how dark it is early in the morning and how quickly it gets dark in the evenings so good lights are key.
-There are many lights on the market though I recently got this light from Bontrager and although the price tag is £85 (currently in the sale) it is really bright and the battery is fab.
+There are many lights on the market though I got this light from Bontrager last year and although the price tag is £99 it is really bright and the battery is fab.
 As I commute and take part in events that go through the night a good light for me is a wise investment.

 Glasses – don’t forget the glasses as well.
 You may find some of the lenses in your glasses used during summer can be changed to yellow or clear lenses.
 The yellow lens is great for low light or overcast conditions and clear are perfect for night riding .

 Tyres – there will be a million different opinions on this but it stands to reason to choose appropriate for the weather.
 The fact is that the wet washes more flint, stones and everything else on the road and this causes punctures.
 I ride Continental 4 Seasons all year round and find them great.
-My new bike came with S-Works tyres and whilst I have put in some decent mileage they need replacing and I am trying the Continental 5000 right now as recommended by a friend and had a very positive review on Cycling Weekly here.
+My new bike came with S-Works tyres and I replaced with the Continental 5000 as recommended by a friend and had a very positive review on Cycling Weekly here.